ermun361/airbnb-clone-project/README.md

 ###  QA Engineer
 Ensures backend functionalities are properly tested.
 This includes writing and running unit tests, integration tests, and performance tests to maintain high reliability and prevent regressions.

+## Technology Stack

+### 🐍 Django
+A high-level Python web framework used to build the backend of the application.
+Django simplifies API development, handles routing, authentication, and integrates well with relational databases.

+### 🐘 PostgreSQL
+An open-source relational database system that stores structured application data like users, listings, bookings, and reviews.
+It’s known for reliability, performance, and support for complex queries.

+### 🔎 GraphQL
+A query language for APIs that allows clients to request exactly the data they need.
+It replaces traditional REST calls, reduces over-fetching, and improves frontend performance and flexibility.

+### 🐳 Docker
+Used to containerize the application, making it easier to develop, deploy, and run consistently across different environments.

+### 💻 HTML, CSS, JavaScript
+The core technologies for building the frontend of the application.
+They provide structure (HTML), styling (CSS), and interactivity (JavaScript) for the user interface.

+### 🔧 Git & GitHub
+Used for version control and collaboration.
+Git tracks code changes, while GitHub hosts the repository and supports workflows like branching, pull requests, and reviews.

+### 🚀 GitHub Actions
+A CI/CD tool that automates testing, building, and deploying the application whenever code changes are pushed to the repository.